Routes Asia handed over to Brisbane

 Taking place in Okinawa, Japan last week, Routes Asia 2017 concluded with an official handing over ceremony to Brisbane, which will host the air route development event from 18-20 March 2018.

 Routes Asia brings together airlines, airports, tourism authorities and governments to plan new flights and increase existing services.
-The 2018 event will be hosted by Brisbane Airport Corporation (BAC), Brisbane Marketing, Tourism Australia and Tourism and Events Queensland (TEQ) at the Brisbane Convention & Exhibition Centre.
+The 2018 event will be hosted by Brisbane Airport Corporation (BAC), Brisbane Economic Development Agency, Tourism Australia and Tourism and Events Queensland (TEQ) at the Brisbane Convention & Exhibition Centre.

 BAC CEO and Managing Director Julieanne Alroe said the city was ready and waiting to offer the warmest of Queensland welcomes to delegates attending Routes Asia in Brisbane.